-It’s officially a year since I packed up my cosy student room in York, crammed it into my Mini and entered the real, adult world.
+It’s officially one year since I left University.
+So it’s a year since I packed up my cosy student room in York, crammed it into my Mini and entered the real, adult world.

-The post high from uni doesn’t last long; you’re uncertain what’s going to happen next, you dread to look at your bank balance and you’ve moved further away from the dreamy people you saw every single day.
+The post high from university doesn’t last long.
+You’re uncertain what’s going to happen next, you dread to look at your bank balance and you’ve moved further away from the dreamy people you saw every single day.

 It’s an adjustment to say the least.

-I had income, would live at home, save money, get paid to write (which is the end goal anyway), would get a masters, and have the foundations of an adult life.
-It all came together very quickly, that I sometimes forget how bleak finishing uni with no direction was.
+I had an income, would live at home, save money, get paid to write (which is the end goal anyway), get a masters, and have the foundations of an adult life.
+It all came together very quickly, that I sometimes forget how bleak finishing university with no direction was.

-Fast forward a year and so much has changed; I’ve learnt a lot about real life, why nobody our age can afford housing, journalism, how to stretch 14 holiday days across a year, publishing, relationships, saving, creative writing, bills, and writing for TV.
+I’ve learnt a lot about real life, for example why nobody our age can afford housing, journalism, how to stretch 14 holiday days across a year, publishing, relationships, saving, creative writing, bills, and writing for TV.

-I’m at the same job, but working on a different publication now; I’m Editor of Architecture Magazine, and my colourful little baby came out into the world a few weeks ago.
-It’s exciting to be in charge of a magazine, and one that celebrates creativity and innovative designers, but it still feels very surreal.
+I’m at the same job, but working on a different publication.
+I’m now Editor of Architecture Magazine and my beautiful first issue came out into the world a few weeks ago.
+It’s exciting to be in charge of a magazine, especially one that celebrates creativity and innovative designers.
+But it still feels very surreal.

 The most shocking part of the past year though has been working with a production company on a TV series pitch.
-I would never have in a million years thought that would realistically happen.
-Yet, I did have it down on my list of things to achieve this year… I just thought I’d be the only person reading it.
+I would never in a million years thought that would realistically happen.
+Yet, I did have it down on my list of things to achieve this year (writing a script)… I just thought I’d be the only person reading it.

 Working with the team and attending their events has been a massive insight into the industry, and I’ve learnt so much from them all and each meeting, draft and swanky event.

-Quite a different position to last year!
-But here’s some things I’d go back and tell myself and tell anyone going through that time.
+I’m in quite a different position one year after University, so I thought I’d share advice that I’d go back and tell myself and anyone going through that time post-university.

 Say yes to things.